marian-nmt/marian/README.md

 ```

 The `init` function init the decoder and the syntax is the same as in command line.
 The `translate`
 function takes a list of sentences to translate.
-The `scripts/amunmt_erver.py` script uses python
+For real-world example, see the `scripts/amunmt_erver.py`
-bindings to run REST server.
+script, which uses python bindings to run REST server.

 ## Using GPU/CPU threads